-Health disparities exist in all age groups, including older adults.^{ix} Even though life expectancy and overall health have improved in recent years for most Americans, not all older adults are benefitting equally because of factors such as economic status, race, and gender.^x In 2007, Centers for Disease Control launched a Healthy Aging Program to address health disparities among older Americans and conduct research on minority populations to identify and address health disparities.^{xi}
+Health disparities exist in all age groups, including older adults.ix Even though life expectancy and overall health have improved in recent years for most Americans, not all older adults are benefitting equally because of factors such as economic status, race, and gender.x In 2007, the CDC launched a healthy aging program to address health disparities among older Americans and conduct research on minority populations to identify and address health disparities.xi

-According to the U.S. Census Bureau 2006-2008 Annual Community Survey, the percentage of the African American population over age 60 in the Houston Metropolitan Statistical Area (MSA) was significantly higher at 14.3% when compared to the U.S. population at 8.7%.^{xii} A similar finding exists among the Hispanic population, with 16% of the population over age 60 in the Houston MSA and 6.9% nationally.
+According to the U.S. Census Bureau 2006-2008 Annual Community Survey, the percentage of the African American population over age 60 in the Houston Metropolitan Statistical Area (MSA) was significantly higher at 14.3% when compared to the U.S. population at 8.7%.xii A similar finding exists among the Hispanic population, with 16% of the population over age 60 in the Houston MSA compared to 6.9% nationally.
 The reverse is true when looking at the percentage of the population 60 and over for Whites.
-The percentage of the White population over age 60 is significantly lower in the Houston MSA at 74.1% than the national percentage of 84.4%.
+The percentage of the White population over age 60 is significantly lower in the Houston MSA at 74.1% than their national percentage of 84.4%.
 A similar trend exists when comparing the percentage of the Houston MSA and national population over age 65.